 Make sure not to miss the beautiful San Nicola Basilica and Bari Cathedral; walk along the Lungomare Nazario Sauro and shop for orecchiette at Via dell’Arco Basso (often referred to as the Via delle Orecchiette, for that’s where you’ll spot local women sitting outside their door, busy making this delicious traditional pasta).

-Head over to my post The Best Things To Do In Bari.
+There are many interesting attractions in Bari.
+Head over to my post The Best Things To Do In Bari to find out more.

 Don’t skip Lecce